 Days 2 and 3: Coron

-1. Island hopping: Escapade Tour, which will take you to discover islands such as Malcapuya, Banana and Bulog Dos or Waling Waling.
+1. Island hopping: Escapade Tour, which takes you to islands such as Malcapuya, Banana and Bulog Dos or Waling Waling.

-2. Here you can do two things, depending on your tastes:
+2. Here, you have two options, depending on your interests:

 • Island hopping to remote islands such as North Cay, Maltatayoc, Black Island…